To keep things plant-based this Halloween, give these spooky vegan Halloween recipes a whirl.

 Don’t forget to swap out the heavy cream for coconut milk and use vegan parmesan.

 I adore cookies with crisp edges and tender centers.
 That’s what these pumpkin sugar cookies are.

 They’re also sweet, slightly spiced, and full of goodness.

 If you want to really take them up a notch, add pumpkin buttercream frosting.
 That’ll knock them out of the park.

-These chewy chocolate cookies are like tasty little mummies.
-They’re so soft that they practically fall apart in your mouth.
+These chewy chocolate cookies are so soft that they practically fall apart in your mouth.

 And despite being vegan, they’re incredibly buttery and decadent.